gofirst2220/AwesomeBot/README.md

 This repository provides the source for the already-running `@AwesomeBot` instance.
 You are free to use this code as a base for your own bot, so long as you follow the following terms as well as the license:

 1. If you modify the promotional message when the bot starts, you *must* add `-UNOFFICIAL` to the verison number on line 4
-2. You may **not** remove the credit to @anandroiduser in the help section.
-If you wish, you may rephrase this along the lines of: `based on AwesomeBot <version> by @anandroiduser`
+2. You may **not** remove the credit to @BitQuote in the help section.
+If you wish, you may rephrase this along the lines of: `based on AwesomeBot <version> by @BitQuote`
 3. Join our private server if you are modifying the code in any way: [Join BotMakers, Inc.](https://discord.gg/0pRFCTcG2aIY53Jk)

 Note that I am very busy with work, so this repository will only be updated for milestone releases and development may cease at any time.
 Also, I know this project is *very* poorly written; keep in mind that I have spent embarrassingly little time on this.